How to Keep Chickens Cool With a DIY Swamp Cooler

 AC/CC

-A chicken-coop swamp-cooler can be part of your summer plan to keep your chickens cool.
+A chicken coop swamp cooler can be part of your summer plan for how to keep chickens cool.
 Along with shade trees, ice-cold water and a clean coop, a DIY swamp cooler can drop the temperature a few degrees so it’s bearable for your chickens.

 A swamp cooler, aka an evaporative cooler, is a cooling device that uses evaporating water to cool the air.
 You can buy swamp coolers with different features, but making a basic chicken coop swamp cooler is easy, too.